Drosera anglica Seeds

 Note: Stratification is required to prepare seeds for germination.
 All seeds are produced from open pollination within our collection.
 Some cross pollination among different cultivars may occur.
 Growing carnivorous plants from seeds is best suited for the experienced and patient grower.
 See our webpage on Growing CPs from Seeds.

-Use: Grows well in the soggy bog garden, greenhouse and indoors.
-It must be provided dormancy.
+Use: Grows well in the soggy bog garden, greenhouse and indoors if Winter dormancy is provided.